D Phrygian Scale

 How is D Phrygian different from D natural minor?

 D Phrygian has a minor 2nd (E♭) while D natural minor has a major 2nd (E).
-These two scales are otherwise identical.

 What is the parent scale of D Phrygian?